rrwick/Catpac/README.md

 ## Installation

 No compilation or installation is required – just download/clone and run catpac.py from the command line.
+It requires Python 3 to run.

 You must have BLAST installed on the same machine as Catpac.
 This can be done manually using the [instructions on the BLAST website](http://www.ncbi.nlm.nih.gov/books/NBK279671/) or via a package manager, e.g.:
 * `brew install homebrew/science/blast` (using Homebrew on Mac)